VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/marketing/content-publishing.md

 ## Filtering Content Publishing Groups

-When the list of content publishing groups isВ  too large, you canВ filter by dates on the right part of the block.
+When the list of content publishing groups is  too large, you can filter by dates on the right part of the block.

 Navigate to "Content Publishing" tab of Marketing module.
-On the right define the period when the searchedВ items are active (active form, active to or active from-to).
+On the right define the period when the searched items are active (active form, active to or active from-to).

 <img src="../../../assets/images/docs/005-filtering-content-publishing.PNG" />